When J turned four years old, I remember thinking to myself,

 Did I mention how much his expressive and receptive language has improved?

-Over the past 4 months, Julian has started approximating words with definite intent.
+Over the past 4 months, J has started approximating words with definite intent.
 He calls his Nana, Dada.
 He says Uh-oh perfectly.
 Many of the words he says can only be understood by our closest family members, but who cares???
 That’s progress!

-Receptively, Julian continues to understand more and more words and phrases.
+Receptively, J continues to understand more and more words and phrases.
 He goes to get his shoes when it’s time to go outside.
 He puts things in the trash.
 He cleans up when we ask.
 I’ve even started to spell out Nana, beach, and playground because he can pick up on those words now.

 Stay tuned for another update.
 And follow our journey on Facebook.
-I continuously post videos of Julian and Dominic’s progress (and silliness).

 And feel free to leave a question in the comment section.
 I’d be happy to answer if I can… Or help you find someone who knows more than me.